 Both a photographer and an author, Nic's work has appeared in numerous publications worldwide.
 Born in the Irish Republic, he left for Asia at the age of 19 and has worked in Cambodia, Burma, East Timor, India and Papua New Guinea.

-In his book, The Lost Executioner (Bloomsbury 2005), he told the story of Pol Pot's chief executioner, the rise of the Khmer Rouge and how ordinary people become killers.
-In Brave New Burma (Dewi Lewis 2013), he spent 20 years photographing life under military rule.
-The HBO Emmy-nominated film Burma Soldier, which Nic co-directed, provided a rare glimpse into the Burmese military through the eyes of one soldier.
+In his book, The Lost Executioner, he told the story of Pol Pot's chief executioner (who he exposed in 1999), the rise of the Khmer Rouge and how ordinary people become killers.
+In Brave New Burma, he spent 20 years photographing life under military rule.
+The HBO Emmy-nominated film Burma Soldier, which Nic co-directed, provided a rare glimpse into the Burmese military through the eyes of a former soldier.